-• Submit a completed application to Delaware Law no later than April 1st of the calendar year in which the student plans to begin legal study
+- Satisfy all law school admissions requirements relating to character and fitness. - Submit a completed application to the desired institution no later than April 1st of the calendar year in which you plan to begin the J.D. degree program.

 Legal Studies Core (24 credits)